Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Consensus dynamics

 The transversality condition \eqref{al:e} gives,

 which implies $n \neq 2$.
 Finally, the last condition \eqref{al:f} leads to $\langle \mathbf{1} , H(\bm{x}^s_k , \Lambda) \rangle \neq 0$. \end{proof}

-As previously mentioned, we consider the case where all the singularities on the consensus space are transcritical, i.e., the conditions of proposition \ref{prop:trans} are met on $C^s$.
-Notice, however, that at least the first two conditions of proposition \ref{prop:trans} are rather mild, we in fact argue about genericity later.
-The first says that the singularity is non-degenerate, while the second refers to networks of at least three nodes.
+We consider the case where all the singularities on the consensus space are nondegenerate transcritical, i.e., the conditions of Proposition \ref{prop:trans} are met on $C^s$.
 So, in our current setting, the consensus space consists of a cascade of transcritical singularities changing the stability from attracting to repelling, and vice-versa.
-If at $x^s_k$ the stability transition is from attracting to repelling, we call $x^s_k$: \emph{type-1 transcritical point}.
-Type-1 transcritical points are characterised by the sign ratio
+If at $x^s_k$ the stability transition, in the direction of the slow flow, is from attracting to repelling, we call $x^s_k$ a \emph{type-1 transcritical point}.
+Type-1 transcritical points are characterized by the sign ratio

-If at $x^s_k$ the stability transition is from repelling to attracting, we call $x^s_k$: \emph{type-2 transcritical point}.
-Type-2 transcritical points are characterised by the sign ratio $\rho = 1$.
+If at $x^s_k$ the stability transition, in the direction of the slow flow, is from repelling to attracting, we call $x^s_k$ a \emph{type-2 transcritical point}.
+Type-2 transcritical points are characterized by the sign ratio $\rho = 1$.